pingcap/docs-cn/op-guide/offline-ansible-deployment.md

 2. Download TiDB-Ansible.

     Use the following command to download the corresponding version of TiDB-Ansible from the GitHub [TiDB-Ansible project](https://github.com/pingcap/tidb-ansible).
 The default folder name is `tidb-ansible`.
+The following are examples of downloading various versions, and you can turn to the official team for advice on which version to choose.

-    Download the 1.0 (GA) version:
+    Download the 1.0 GA version:

     ```
     git clone -b release-1.0 https://github.com/pingcap/tidb-ansible.git
     ```

-    OR
+    Download the 2.0 version:

+    ```
+    git clone -b release-2.0 https://github.com/pingcap/tidb-ansible.git
+    ```

+    or

     Download the master version:

     ```
     git clone https://github.com/pingcap/tidb-ansible.git
     ```
-    > **Note:** For production environment, download TiDB-Ansible 1.0 to deploy TiDB.

 3. Run the `local_prepare.yml` playbook, and download TiDB binary online to the download machine.